javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 {: .prompt-tip }

-In the following plot, the axis are the 2 attributes used to represent data, we have a grid of equivalence classes (partition of the universe), stars that represent the reference data points, a red rectangle (lower approximation) and a green rectangle (upper approximation).
+In the following plot, the axis are the 2 attributes used to represent data, we have a grid of equivalence classes (partition of the universe), stars that represent data points, a red rectangle (lower approximation) and a green rectangle (upper approximation).
 The ellipse represents a crisp set we are approximating.

 ![Rough Set Representation](/assets/img/posts-images/Rough_Set_Representation.png)

-### Healthy people example:
+### Healthy people toy-example:

 Imagine we have a reference dataset with the weight and the age of people and doctors who evaluated that people and said whether they were healthy or not.
 Then we would like to use the information from that dataset to infer if new people (new data points) belong to the healthy set or not.